-Instead, focus on walking/running as needed and starting slow.
-To avoid injuries, you’ll want to make sure that you give your body time to get used to running, so build up gradually.
+Instead, focus on walking/running as needed, and starting slow.
+To avoid injuries, make sure you give your body time to get used to running, so build up gradually.
 Giving yourself a good solid base is much better than starting off too fast.

 In weeks 4-8, you’ll begin to build up more endurance.
 There’s a good chance that you weren’t able to run a mile without stopping in those first three weeks, but you most likely are getting close now.
 Start spending more time running than walking, but again, be measured.

 You’ll also want to start adding strength work to your training routine.
 This will ensure that you’re getting a whole-body workout and keeping all of your bones strong.
 You’ll likely want to use the weight machines at the gym since they are safer than using free weights.

 Finally, in week 9 and beyond, you can start doing more challenging workouts.
 Maybe you start adding some intervals or hill repeats.
 Adding speed work to your routine will make you a much faster and stronger runner.

 Now that you have an idea of what you need to do to get started as a runner in your 50s, here are a couple of other things that you’ll want to remember as you take up this new habit.

 While this advice is true for any runner, it’s especially true when you’re older.
 Make sure that your expectations aren’t too high.
 If you were a runner before, you will almost certainly be slower now in your 50s than you were before.